mosesyhc/LCGP/docs/index.rst

-.. lcgp documentation master file, created by sphinx-quickstart on Sat Jul 22 22:33:09 2023.
+.. lcgp documentation main file, created by sphinx-quickstart on Sat Jul 22 22:33:09 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.